divio/divio-cloud-docs/introduction/django/django-02-create-project.rst

     If not, :ref:`do that now <tutorial-installation>` before proceeding.

-In this tutorial you will create and deploy a new project using `Django <https://www.djangoproject.com/>`_, the most popular Python web application framework.
-The project will be set up in Docker and integrated with various cloud services such as database and media storage.
+In this tutorial you will create and deploy a new application using `Django <https://www.djangoproject.com/>`_, the most popular Python web application framework.
+The application will be set up in Docker and integrated with various cloud services such as database and media storage.

 The principles covered by the tutorial will apply to any other development stack.